-University of Nebraska President James B. Milliken has announced the seven recipients of 2013-14 Presidential Graduate Fellowships.
+University of Nebraska Interim President Dr. James Linder has announced the seven recipients of 2014-15 Presidential Graduate Fellowships.
 These prestigious fellowships honor a select group of NU graduate students each year on the basis of high scholastic performance and personal accomplishment.
 Fellows receive a stipend provided through the University of Nebraska Foundation that allows them to pursue their studies full-time.

 This year, fellowships are presented to three students at the University of Nebraska-Lincoln, two at the University of Nebraska at Omaha and two at the University of Nebraska Medical Center.
-The honored students are pursuing advanced degrees in sociology, English, engineering, psychology, health services research and administration, and genetics and immunology.
+The honored students are pursuing advanced degrees in natural sciences, English, educational psychology, cellular and integrative physiology and pharmacology and experimental neuroscience.

 This year’s Presidential Graduate Fellows are: